 The Bicycle Coalition of Maine works at the federal, state, and local levels to enact laws and policies that protect and promote the rights of people riding bikes or walking.

-We work directly with state and local government officials to propose, support, and influence legislation in Augusta that improves safety and clarifies law.
+We work directly with state and local government officials to propose, support, and influence policies in Augusta that improve safety and clarify law.

 In the past, we’ve successfully helped enact:

 - Major revisions to Maine Bicycling Laws, including the “three-foot minimum” law for drivers passing bike riders and pedestrians, as well as a provision that holds drivers responsible for a collision between a passing car and a bicycle rider, until proven otherwise